psteichen/clusil-website/_posts/2021-05-12-wg-bcms-session-18-copy.md

 sponsors: ''
 link: mailto:secgen@clusil.lu
 registration: mailto:secgen@clusil.lu
-registration-info: Register before Tuesday 11 May, 2021, noon.
+registration-info: Register before Tuesday 8 June, 2021, noon.
 The final confirmation with access information for the meeting will be sent on Tuesday afternoon to all registered participants.
 description: The working group dedicated to Business Continuity Management (BCMS)